hyperbrew/meta-bolt/README.md

 ## 1. The Template

-Firstly, you will need to construct a template that works for your desired project, ideally built on Vite.js, weather it's for a plugin template, addon framework, script setup, or something else.
+Firstly, you will need to construct a template that works for your desired project, ideally built on Vite.js, whether it's for a plugin template, addon framework, script setup, or something else.

 Once you have your template working, add necessary files for various options (e.g. framework (svelte, react, vue))